High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

 \section{The discrete multiscale integrability test}

-Let us consider a dispersive discrete equation of the form $\CQ$, which at the lowest perturbation order gives a NLSE.
-An example of such a case is given by $\CQ=\CQ^+$ however the results presented below will not be limited to such a case.
-In such a case the discrete multiscale integrability test may be summarized as follows: \begin{itemize}
+Consider a dispersive discrete equation of the form $\CQ^+$, i.e.~a completely discrete multilinear dispersive equation defined on a lattice of four points.
+In such a situation the discrete multiscale integrability test may be summarized as follows. \begin{itemize}